 Furthermore, the observation of 25% of unidirectional PCG overlapping with a bidirectional CAGE in HepG2 cells suggests that we might have underestimated the proportion of PCGs positive for H3ac and with bidirectional conformation.
 In order to investigate this, we separated unidirectional PCG in those overlapping with any bidirectional CAGE-tag, with HepG2 bidirectional CAGE tags, or non-overlapping (unidirectional CAGE), and then we created H3ac signal profiles for each of the groups.
-Once again, the upstream H3ac signal was higher in the HepG2 bidirectional CAGE-tags group than in the unidirectional CAGE-tags group, where the upstream peak has almost disappeared (Fig. 3E).
+Once again, the upstream H3ac signal was higher in the HepG2 bidirectional CAGE-tags group, where the upstream peak has almost disappeared (Fig. 3E).